Our Team

 Her dedication to mental health is deeply personal—having faced her own challenges after concussions, she is passionate about being the support she wished she had when she was younger, particularly for teenagers navigating life’s complexities.

-At the clinic, Emily plays a key role in coordinating client intakes, ensuring a seamless experience, and assisting the team both virtually and in person.
+At the clinic, Emily plays a key role in client intakes, ensuring a seamless experience, daily operations and assisting the team both virtually and in person.
 She values the meaningful connections formed through therapy and is committed to fostering a space where healing and growth can thrive.

 Rosa Antunes-Casey